 - He had to pay Rs.
 50 Thousand from his pocket.

-- If he would have bought a policy with a higher sum assured, then the entire cost of treatment could get covered under the critical illness health insurance policy.
+- If he had bought a policy with a higher sum assured, then the entire cost of treatment could get covered under the critical illness health insurance policy.

 Difference Between Health Insurance & Critical Illness Insurance Policy:

 There are a few major differences between Health Insurance and Critical Illness insurance policies.
 Both policies are meant to offer financial coverage as per the situation of the policyholder.
 While health insurance offers basic coverages, a Critical illness policy is more extensive in nature.
 Let’s take a look at the following table to understand how different these health insurance plans are from each other based on each parameter:

 |Coverage||Offers coverage for a variety of situations like accidents, diseases, pre-existing diseases, etc. Some policies also cover maternity-related costs.||Offers coverage for a limited number of serious diseases.
 The number of such illnesses covered depend upon the insurance company.|

 |Benefits||Multiple benefits like cashless treatments, additional coverage options, coverage for multiple family members, etc. are offered.||The policyholder is paid once he/she is diagnosed with a specified critical illness.
 The policyholder can use the claim amount as deemed fit.|